Joseph Delaney: The Spook's series

-To fulfil the requirements of the brief, Delaney wrote a novel based on a story he had first written in 1993, which was inspired by Stalmine's boggart, as well as the folklore, history and geography of Lancashire.
-He also drew on his childhood memories and experiences.
-In 2004, it was published as The Spook's Apprentice under his real name, becoming the first book of his dark fantasy Spook's series.
-The book was widely successful, selling over 3 million copies and winning the Sefton Book Award, Hampshire Book Award and Prix Plaisirs de Lire, as well as being shortlisted for the Lancashire Book of the Year.
+To meet the brief, Delaney wrote a novel based on a story he had first written in 1993.
+It drew on the Stalmine boggart story, as well as the folklore, history, and geography of Lancashire.
+He also used childhood memories and experiences in the book.
+In 2004, it was published as The Spook's Apprentice under his own name, becoming the first book of the dark fantasy Spook's series.
+The book sold more than 3 million copies and won the Sefton Book Award, Hampshire Book Award, and Prix Plaisirs de Lire, and was shortlisted for the Lancashire Book of the Year.

-The Spook's series achieved international success chronicling the adventures of Delaney's lead character, Tom Ward, who is apprenticed to John Gregory, the local spook, to help protect the County from the Dark.
-It has been published in 30 countries, with sales exceeding 4.5 million copies.
-Following the publication of the second book in the series, Delaney retired from teaching to write full-time.
+The Spook's series follows Tom Ward, who is apprenticed to John Gregory, the local spook, and helps defend the County against supernatural threats.
+The series has been published in 30 countries, with sales exceeding 4.5 million copies.
+Following the publication of the second book, Delaney retired from teaching to write full-time.

 Other series

-Delaney authored two additional series for children.
+Delaney wrote two further series for children.
 From 2015 to 2017, he published the science fiction and fantasy trilogy Arena 13.
-The trilogy follows the journey of Leif, a sixteen-year-old determined to conquer the notorious fighting pit, Arena 13, and vanquish Hob, the malevolent being reigning over and terrorizing the city zone of Midgard city, who is responsible for Leif's family's death.
-From 2018 to 2019, he published the dark fantasy duology Aberrations, which tells the story of Crafty; trapped in the Shole's mist, Crafty must train as a gate grub in the Castle, operating portals for the Gatemancers guild and relying on his cunning to survive.
+The trilogy follows Leif, a sixteen-year-old who enters the fighting pit Arena 13 and seeks to defeat Hob, the being who controls the city zone of Midgard and is responsible for the death of Leif's family.
+From 2018 to 2019, he published the dark fantasy duology Aberrations, which follows Crafty, a boy trapped in the mist of the Shole who trains as a gate grub in the Castle and works for the Gatemancers' guild.

-Inspirations and writing process
+Influences and writing process

-Delaney identified J. R. R. Tolkien and Frank Herbert as his two biggest inspirations.
-Similar to Bram Stoker, author of Dracula, Delaney used his dreams to help write his stories, and never plotted or planned his stories in advance.
+Delaney identified J. R. R. Tolkien and Frank Herbert as his two main literary influences.
+Like Bram Stoker, author of Dracula, Delaney used dreams in his stories, and said that he did not plot or plan them in advance.

-Delaney travelled widely to boost the visibility of his books, frequently choosing New Zealand and Singapore for winter stays due to his aversion to cold weather.
-However, the majority of his time was devoted to his native county, Lancashire, which served as a profound inspiration for all of his literary works.
+Delaney travelled to promote his books, often spending part of the winter in New Zealand or Singapore because he disliked cold weather.
+He continued to spend much of his time in Lancashire, which remained a setting and source for his fiction.

 Death

-Delaney, who was living in Manchester, died on 16 August 2022 at the age of 77 after a period of illness.
-He was working on his final book, Brother Wulf: Wulf's War, right up to his death.
+Delaney, who was living in Manchester, died on 16 August 2022, aged 77, after a period of illness.
+He was working on his final book, Brother Wulf: Wulf's War, shortly before his death.
 It was published posthumously in 2023.